jank-lang/jank-lang.org/resources/src/blog/2024-05-31-new-projects.md

 all to be in one git [monorepo](https://en.wikipedia.org/wiki/Monorepo).
 This makes code sharing, searching, refactoring, and browsing simpler.
 It gives contributors one place to go in order to get started and one place for all of the issues and discussions.
-I don't care to convince you of this, if you're not a fan of monorepos, but jank is now using one.
+It's not my intention to convince you of anything, if you're not a fan of monorepos, but jank is now using one.

 This started by bringing in [lein-jank](https://github.com/Samy-33/lein-jank), which was initially created by Saket Patel.
 From there, I've added a couple of